SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 But if there was a steady inflation bug due to invalid range proofs making it into the blockchain, a pruned mode sync would still detect that _something_ was awry, because the global coin supply balance acts as another check.

-With Tari script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way to ensure that the script was honoured unless you run an archival node.
+With Tari Script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way to ensure that the script was honoured unless you run an archival node.

 This is broadly in keeping with the Mimblewimble security guarantees that, in pruned-mode synchronisation, individual